-The film starred British actor Matt Ryan as John Constantine, reprising his role from the short-lived cult series Constantine that aired for one season in 2014.
-Ryan later returned to playing his role in live-action for Legends of Tomorrow on The CW.
+The film starred British actor Matt Ryan as John Constantine, reprising his role from Constantine's short-lived cult series that aired for one season in 2014.
+Ryan later returned to playing his part in live-action for Legends of Tomorrow on The CW.

 There is no release date for Justice League Dark on HBO Max.